From Zero to Ready to Contribute: Illustrated with Microsoft Edit

 # channel = "nightly"

-Display the active Rust version
+What is the active Rust version?

 rustc --version

-# In the microsoft/edit folder:
+# In the `microsoft_edit/` folder:

 # rustc 1.93.0-nightly (c90bcb957 2025-11-06)